A nine-goal thriller at Fulham and Romero rescues Spurs – Football Weekly

 And when people have grown up with the campaign for justice,

-as you said, justice for the ninety-six as it was, justice for the ninety-seven as it's been since 2021,
+as you said, justice for the 96 as it was, justice for the 97 as it's been since 2021.

 They went to the High Court in 1993 to try and get that overturned, and the judges just dismissed them.
 So they were forced to fight that first inquest for another 19 years.

-And I said in one of my pieces, you know, and it just took an hour and a half.
-And it was like those 19 years of agony had never been caused to the families.
+and then it took this process in 2012 to finally get the inquest quashed which i was there that day which the judges did in 2012 and i said in one of my pieces you know and it just took an hour and a half and it was like those 19 years of agony had never been caused to the families yeah and also just for those families who you know don't have,

 for the Hillsborough families.
-That's how much of a battle they've had to fight.
+That's how much of a battle they've had to fight relentlessly for 36 years.

 You know, the second inquest verdict, so the inquest was finally quashed.
-Then the new inquest started in 2014, which was supported by this, the IOPC investigation and it lasted two years and
+Then the new inquest started in 2014, which was supported by this, the IOPC investigation.

-you'll all remember it.
-Finally in April 2016, because it's all taken so long, sometimes the dates run into each other.
+And you know, you'll all remember it.
+Finally, in April 2016, because it's all taken so long, sometimes the dates run into each other.

 They finally got this historic verdict from that inquest that the 97, as it is now, were unlawfully killed due to gross negligence, manslaughter by the South Yorkshire Police officer in charge, Chief Superintendent David Duckingfield.